Published on November 10, 2020

 What does it mean to re-Indigenize a city?
 It’s an evolving conversation, with many different components of importance and complexity.

-That’s just what Wanda Dalla Costa and Selina Martinez will be discussing in their upcoming panel Re-Indigenizing Cities at Future Cities Canada: #UnexpectedSolutions, as part of the TD Future Cities Speaker Series.
+That’s just what Wanda Dalla Costa and Selina Martinez discussed in their panel Re-Indigenizing Cities at Future Cities Canada: #UnexpectedSolutions, as part of the TD Future Cities Speaker Series.

 Dalla Costa is a professor at Arizona State University’s (ASU) Design School and School of Construction.
 A member of the Saddle Lake First Nation, she is Canada’s first female Indigenous architect.
 Martinez, an architectural designer at ASU’s Indigenous Design Collaborative, is a recent Masters of Architecture graduate who studied under Dalla Costa.

-In a conversation moderated by Jamie Bennett, Executive Director of ArtPlace America, the two will explore how the principles of the Indigenous design can play a role in re-Indigenizing cities across Canada and around the world.
+In a conversation moderated by Jamie Bennett, Executive Director of ArtPlace America, the two explored how the principles of the Indigenous design can play a role in re-Indigenizing cities across Canada and around the world.

 A term in many conversations about Indigenizing cities is placekeeping — a re-imaginging of urban planning’s “placemaking” term into a form of engagement that prioritizes ecological, historical and cultural relationships to place, while bringing the presence of Indigenous histories and futures into focus.